 - explains how access to VET Data is consistent with the protection of an individual’s privacy (in line with the Privacy Act)

 - sets out the requirements for disclosure of USIs by the Student Identifier’s Registrar for the purposes of research.

-Further information can be found on the Australian Government, Department of Employment, Skills, Small and Family Business website
+Further information can be found on the Australian Government, Department of Education, Skills and Employment website.

 The policies specific to NCVER relating to privacy, data quality, data access and data resubmission are provided below:

 Accessing VET data and data requests